zooba/pymanager/pep-draft.md

 The greatest number of issues have been caused by misconfigured ``PATH`` variables and the default ``python.exe`` redirector installed by Microsoft.
-In other words, entirely unrelated to our own package (though sometimes related to unresolvable issues in our traditional installer).
+In other words, entirely unrelated to our own package (though sometimes related to unresolvable issues in our other installer).
 For the sake of the high number of successful installs through this path, we consider the burden of diagnosing and assisting impacted users to be worthwhile, and consider the idea to simply drop the Store package rejected.

 That said, when PyManager is published to the Store, we would plan to delist all existing runtimes on the Store to ensure users find the manager.
 This only